bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

 .. code-block:: shell-session
    :caption: Start the Bareos Daemons

-   service bareos-dir start
+   systemctl start bareos-dir
-   service bareos-sd start
+   systemctl start bareos-sd
-   service bareos-fd start
+   systemctl start bareos-fd

 Please remark, the Bareos Daemons need to have access to the ports 9101-9103.